dnguyenv/smartcardbot/README.md

 The boilerplate comes with a Cloudant instance where you can store and query data, and an IoT platform service to manage and control your connected devices, apps

-Import this Node-red flow into your Node-red instance which comes with the boilerplate:
+Import this Node-red flow into your Node-red instance which comes with the boilerplate

 ```
 [{